 The Benefits of Mattress Steam Cleaning

 Steam cleaning is by far the most effective way to keep mattresses, carpets and upholstered furniture clean and germ free according to the experts.
-Steaming at temperatures of 248°F is the perfect way to eliminate dust mites and bacteria while also breaking down stains and dirt.
+Steaming at temperatures of 248°F is the perfect way to eliminate bed bugs, dust mites and bacteria while also breaking down stains and dirt.
 It’s also a safe and environmentally friendly method of cleaning, too, because it is simply water and heat.

 It’s important to ensure that each side of the mattress is completely dry before you turn it over though, to ensure there’s no lingering moisture.
 That’s why it’s an ideal spring cleaning task for a warm, sunny spring morning.
 And using high-temperature steam to clean your mattress is THE BEST route to a fresh, hygienically clean mattress.